Mini Tummy Tuck

 Be sure to arrange for a responsible adult to drive you to and from your surgery.
-You will need someone to stay with you the night following your surgery as well.
-If you are having an abdominoplasty (“tummy tuck”) in combination with another procedure, Dr. Kirby may ask you to stay overnight in the hospital following surgery.
+You will need someone to stay with you for at least 24 hours following your surgery as well.
+If you are having an abdominoplasty in combination with another procedure, Dr. Kirby may ask you to stay overnight in the hospital following surgery.
 Dr. Kirby will discuss this with you prior to surgery.

-You will recieve specific instructions for your surgery day from Dr. Kirby’s office.
+You will receive specific instructions for your surgery day from Dr. Kirby’s office.

 After surgery, you should expect to have some soreness, swelling, bruising, and some temporary changes in sensation.
 Typically you can expect to return to work within 1-2 weeks after your procedure, depending on your occupation.
 You will not be able to return to strenuous activity, however, until 4-6 weeks following surgery.
-Gentle walking is encouraged starting the day after surgery.
+Gentle walking is encouraged starting the day of surgery.
 Soreness will likely last for several weeks.
 You will wear a fitted garment following surgery to help your body heal appropriately.
-You will “graduate” to a smoother pull-on garment a few weeks after surgery.
+You may have drains placed at the time of surgery that require management.

 Stitches placed during your surgery will dissolve over time and will not need to be removed after surgery.
-Stitches that hold your drains in place will be removed at the appropriate time by Dr. Kirby.
 You may also have skin glue or other skin tape and dressings placed at the time of surgery that will remain for a while post-operatively.